ProjecVirgil/VirgilAI/README.md

 4. The api for GPT is almost free but is necessary inser the credit/debit card (sorry i know is annoying) 💸

-## 💎 Future idea/goal for this project
+## 💎 RoadMap for the ProjectVirgil

-> Is improve the code and its efficiency and improve the mobile application perhaps with the possibility of changing more values and increasing the customisation of the app and Virgilio and expand the compatibily, improve Virgilio itself with perhaps the possibility of understanding other languages and adding more commands👾
+[x] Make a beta of VirgilAI
+[x] Make a first Version of App
+[x] Increase the possibility of Virgil
+[ ] Improve the code design and make the code more efficent [ ] Create a website for the Project
+[ ] Improve the command reqcognition
+[ ] Add more language

 ## 💸 Credits and technologies used
 Only me 💻 and